Xmick01/Xmick01/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Sure thing!
+Here it is in plain language:

+I graduated with a bachelor's in biology, but now I'm switching to cybersecurity.
+I got interested in technology and enjoy solving tough problems.
+I'm excited to apply my skills to help protect digital systems and make a difference in cybersecurity.

 ## Objective
 [Provide Objective - Remove this afterwards]]